 I know you want to achieve all of your goals.
 You want to make more money.
 You want to get promoted.
 You want to be fast-tracked on that career path, and you want all of the accolades and perks.

-But all of the success you are craving comes with a price.
+But all of the success you're craving comes with a price.
 The question is, are you willing to pay it?

 I've missed countless events, dinners, family getaways, and more.
 All because I deemed the work to be more important.
-I once prioritized a pilot program launch over a spring break trip.
-I missed Legoland, the zoo, SeaWorld, dinners, memories.
-I once prioritized client events over a family trip to the lake.
+I once prioritized a pilot program launch over a spring break trip — Legoland, the zoo, SeaWorld, dinners, memories.
+I missed them all because I thought focusing on work was the right move.

-Travel is another thing that doesn't get discussed enough.
-For a period of time when my son was little, I was on the road several weeks per month — 75 hotel nights in one year.
-Those who haven't done it glamorize business travel, but there is nothing glamorous about it.
+Travel is another thing that doesn't get discussed.
+For a period of time when my son was little, I was on the road several weeks per month.
+I once did 75 hotel nights in a year.
+I could see a difference in my son each time I came home.
+We glamorize business travel, but there is nothing glamorous about it.

 I had a full-on panic attack one night in the middle of the biggest growth period of my career.
-I spent time with a therapist for a year to navigate my stress load.
+I spent time with a therapist for a year to try to navigate my stress load.
 I went on blood pressure medication in my late 20s when I was in shape and perceived to be healthy.
-The list goes on.

 Success has a price.
 You don't hear that part on LinkedIn.